Waterfalls of Whiskeytown

 A Waterfall Exploration Guide

-At Whiskeytown National Recreation Area, we invite you to discover the beauty of the park’s stunning waterfalls.
-With four major cascades, each offering a unique experience, the park is a perfect destination for waterfall enthusiasts.
-Boulder Creek Falls, Whiskeytown Falls, and Crystal Creek Falls are open and ready for exploration, while Brandy Creek Falls remains temporarily closed due to environmental hazards from the Carr Fire.
+At Whiskeytown National Recreation Area, we invite you to discover the beauty of the park’s waterfalls.
+With several major cascades, each offering a unique experience, the park is a perfect destination for waterfall enthusiasts.
+Boulder Creek Falls, Whiskeytown Falls, and Crystal Creek Falls are open and ready for exploration.

 Keep reading for more information on each waterfall or check out our trail guides to help you plan your visit.
 Remember to purchase your entrance pass before heading out, stay hydrated, and keep your vehicle secure by locking it and taking valuables with you.